Join our newsletter for updates and exclusive content!

 1x 200ah Victron LiFePO4 (24V!)

-No Expense Spared Luxury Sprinter Van - 600 ah+
+No Expense Spared Luxury Van Life - 600 ah+

-If traveling in luxury is your thing and you want all the amenities of regular grid-tied living then you will need at least 600 amp hours of batteries.
+If you want all of the amenities of regular grid-tied living then you will need at least 600 amp hours of batteries.
 This will enable you to do things like run an air conditioner pretty easily, cook with an induction cooktop, heat hot water and run a heater without much of a worry.
 Now, with a battery bank this size and heavy daily use, just make sure you are set up to charge it back up fast with alternator charging and a lot of solar!
 Some full time vanlifers will have this much battery capacity as well, but mostly those who winter in the northern latitudes and need to make it through winter with very little solar.

 For this amount of capacity, you will want larger, space efficient batteries: